Ivyratermgwangqa/AirBnB_clone_v2/README.md

 cat setup_mysql_test.sql | mysql -hlocalhost -uroot -p
 ```

+### 5. DBStorage - City

+The `DBStorage` module updates the `City` class to establish relationships with the `Place` class.
+It ensures that linked place objects are automatically deleted when a city is deleted.

 #### Delete Object

 Update `FileStorage` (`models/engine/file_storage.py`) to include a new public instance method `delete(self, obj=None)`: